Nilzfar/VRoom/README.md

 # Unity 3D Tutorial Project

 This is a Unity project I built by following the [[https://learn.unity.com/tutorial/2-2-activation-events](https://learn.unity.com/mission/events-and-interactions)).
-The purpose of this repository is to document my learning progress and practice Unity game development.
+The purpose of this repository is to document my learning progress and practice VR development with XRTK.

 ## Features
 - Basic player movement